BeemerJ/Rclone-Mounting-Template/README.md

 ## The Template...

-::toggle viewing input commands. -Default = off
+Toggle viewing input commands:

 	@echo off

-::rclone folder directory. (coordinates to folder containing "rclone.exe")
+Rclone Folder directory (coordinates to the folder containing "rclone.exe"):

-	cd C:\rclone\
+	cd C:\your\directory\here\

-::mounts the remote (created through "rclone config") to the designated drive letter.
+Mount the remote (created through "[rclone config](https://rclone.org/commands/rclone_config/)") to the designated drive letter:
+>*Remove the parenthesis (**NOT the Quotation Marks**) when you are done adding your remote info.*

-	rclone mount --vfs-cache-mode full *"Your Remote Name Here"*: *Drive Letter Here*:
+	rclone mount --vfs-cache-mode full ("Your Remote Name Here"): (Drive Letter Here):

-::enables the "press any key to continue" prompt. (should only show when an error is given)
+Enable the "Press any key to continue..." prompt:
+>*(should only show when an error is given)*

 	pause